Dutch Oliebollen (Oil Balls)

 A Short History

 According to the Dutch history site isgeschiedenis.nl the first Oliebollen were eaten by the Batavians and the Frisians at the start of this era.
 What started out as a flat ‘Oliekoek’ (Oil cake) evolved into the Oliebollen we know today.
 Since the 19th century the Oliebol became a traditional New Year’s Eve treat.
 Next to the Oliebol being a nutritious food in cold times, the treat became part of a custom in the late medieval times where, around New Year’s Eve, the poor were treated with a special flat wafer called “Kniepertje” or an Oil cake.
+The Dutch brought the Oliebol to North America which evolved into Donuts, except nobody remembers that so Oliebollen are sometimes referred to as Dutch Donuts, because everyone knows donuts.

 How To Make Dutch Oliebollen